Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 A horse that is used to living outside may take time to get accustomed to coming into a stall.
 Just as one that is used to being stall kept may take time to acclimate to fence feeding in the field or eating out of a feed bag.

 Finding out whether or not your horse is used to being turned out on pasture is so important.
-If you buy a horse from a place where he mostly stood in a dirt lot an ate off a round bale and you turn him out on lush pasture, that is asking for trouble—anything from diarrhea to laminitis or founder.
+If you buy a horse from a place where he mostly stood in a dirt lot and ate off a round bale, and you turn him out on lush pasture, that is asking for trouble—anything from diarrhea to laminitis or founder.

-How long the transition takes depends on the time of year and how rich the grass is in the pasture your horse is going to be turned out in.
-Compare the field he is currently into the one that he will be in at your new farm, discuss it with the horse's former owner and barn manager and come up with a plan.
+How long the transition takes depends on the time of year and how rich the grass is in the pasture your horse will be turned out in.
+Compare the field he is currently in to the one that he will be in at your new farm, discuss it with the horse's former owner and barn manager, and come up with a plan.

 Don't be afraid to ask the owner these questions.
 They shouldn't mind since they should want their horse to make a smooth transition to their new home just as much as you do.